Last Updated on 14th February 2025

 It’s useful to think about:

-• Currency exchange rates – booking an FX rate in advance could save a substantial amount if you suspect the exchange rate is likely to change.
+- Currency exchange rates – Booking an FX rate in advance could save a substantial amount if you suspect the exchange rate is likely to change.
 Professional guidance is recommended if you’re transferring large amounts into another currency.

-• Payment costs – if you wish to provide for continuing obligations back in Britain (such as utility costs on a property), it can get expensive to pay from an international account.
+- Payment costs – If you wish to provide for continuing obligations back in Britain (such as utility costs on a property), it can get expensive to pay from an international account.
 Maintaining an active account in the UK might be more cost-effective.

+Finally, before we talk about what you do with your savings, it’s important to mention taxes.
 There isn’t a UK wealth tax, so you don’t need to declare or report your cash savings aside from interest earned – but that often isn’t the case abroad.

 You might be obliged to pay a wealth tax and declare your liquid assets, so having an experienced wealth manager familiar with the regulations in your new home country will help you avoid falling foul of non-declarations.